 "There was a lot of philosophical worry that an 'alcohol antidote' would entice people to consume alcohol and then count on being able to terminate the intoxicating effects on demand," said Markus Heilig, clinical director of the U.S. National Institute on Alcohol Abuse and Alcoholism.

 It's certainly easy to imagine how such a drug could be abused.
 Drinkers could become intoxicated, then take a pill when it comes time to drive themselves home.
 Hangovers would also no longer be a deterrent to imbibing.
-But for those struggling to overcome an alcohol addiction — not to mention the 2.5 million people who are estimated to die every year due to alcoholism — the drug could be a godsend and well worth the risks.
+But for those struggling to overcome an alcohol addiction — not to mention the 3.3 million people around the world who are estimated to die every year due to alcohol consumption — the drug could be a godsend and well worth the risks.